X-Ryl669/BwareArea/contributingToFDroid.md

 Then run:
 `fdroid import --url https://github.com/you/yourSoftware`

-You can modify the generated file in `fdroiddata/metadata/<yourpackagename>.txt`
+You can modify the generated file in `fdroiddata/metadata/<yourpackagename>.yml`.
+If you look at other packages, you'll find out that they all use `.txt` format so it might be easier to switch to this format instead (the parser is more tolerant).